 Ride across the simply staggering Cordillera Cantabrica mountain chain that runs along Spain’s serene Northern coast.

-Thomson Bike Tours is uniquely qualified to introduce you to this mind-blowing Grand Tour terrain.
+Thomson Bike Tours is uniquely qualified to join forces with Amy Thompson to introduce you to this mind-blowing Grand Tour terrain.
 Cantabria is home to the highest climbs of the Vuelta a España and we’ve ridden them all.
 Conquer the notorious Alto el Angliru (the toughest climb in the Grand Tours) and the spectacular Lagos de Covadonga among many others.
 Enjoy luxury accommodations and the distinctive regional fare.
 Cantabria, with it’s non-existent traffic and extreme geographic profile, is one of the best kept secrets in European cycling!

 This trip is for you if…

 - You’re a Leader who is also a life-long learner.

 - You hunger for that magical combination of stimulation, support, and down-time to invigorate your creative flow.